evanlohn/ShatterD/README.md

 Code only tested on Ubuntu 20.04.2 LTS, python 3.8.10, perl v5.30.0, but probably works on most Linux machines with python>=3.5

 ## Installation
-1. Install the symmetry breaking tool Shatter v0.3, last known to be available [here](http://www.aloul.net/Tools/shatter/)
+1. Install the symmetry breaking tool Shatter v0.3, last known to be available [here](http://www.aloul.net/Tools/shatter/).
 2. Clone this repo
+3. In the script `shatter_1_3.pl`, you will need to modify the variables `$cnf2gap` and `$gat` to reflect the absolute paths to the `cnf2gap` and `saucy` executables from your installation in step 1

 ## Usage
 The command to run is: